 A continuation of CRWR 561-- a weeklong series of workshops, craft lectures, conferences, panels, and readings, immerses the student in the world of professional writing.
 Students are responsible for reading assigned texts prior to the residency, submitting required work for workshop one month before residency, reading and writing critiques of fellow students' work, attending all readings, attending six required craft lectures (assigned by mentor), and writing six one page responses to each of the six required craft lectures.
-Residency requires forty hours of contact time spread across six and a half days-15 hours of daily workshops in the student's primary genre and 25 hours of craft lectures and readings.
+Residency requires forty hours of contact time spread across eight days-17.5 hours of daily workshops in the student's primary genre and 22.5 hours of craft lectures and readings.
 (Prerequisite: CRWR 501, CRWR 511, CRWR 531, or CRWR 541)

-CRWR 502 Mentorship II, Creative Nonfiction (9 credits)
+CRWR 502 MENTORSHIP II, CREATIVE NONFICTION (9 CREDITS)

 A continuation of CRWR 501--continued intensive study of the writing of creative nonfiction, focusing on advanced techniques of prosody, exposition, descriptive detail, and narrative voice.
-All instruction and discussion is revisionbased.
-Students must submit four packets of at least fifteen pages of creative nonfiction each during the mentorship.
+All instruction and discussion is revision-based.
+Students must submit four packets of 15-20 pages of creative nonfiction each during the mentorship.
 Students will also read eight books in the creative nonfiction genre.
 These books will be selected by the mentor in consultation with the individual student.
 Students will write eight 2-3 page double-spaced papers addressing each work from the writer's point of view, focusing on issues of craft.
 (Co-requisite: CRWR 562)

-CRWR 512 Mentorship II, Poetry (9 credits)
+CRWR 512 MENTORSHIP II, POETRY (9 CREDITS)

 A continuation of CRWR 511--intensive study of poetry writing focusing on advanced techniques of imagery, rhythm, and poetic structure.
 All instruction and discussion is revision-based.
-Students must submit four packets of at least five pages of poetry each during the course.
+Students must submit four packets of 4-6 pages of poetry each during the course.
 Students will also read eight books of poetry.
 These books will be selected by the mentor in collaboration with the individual student.
 Students will write eight 2-3 page double-spaced papers addressing each work from the writer's point of view, focusing on issues of craft.
 (Co-requisite: CRWR 562)

-CRWR 532 Mentorship II, Fiction (9 credits)
+CRWR 532 MENTORSHIP II, FICTION (9 CREDITS)

 A continuation of CRWR 531--intensive study of fiction writing, focusing on advanced techniques of prosody, narration, exposition, scene development, point of view, and other elements of fiction.
 All instruction and discussion is revision-based.
-Students must submit four packets of at least fifteen pages of fiction each during the course.
+Students must submit four packets of 15-20 pages of fiction each during the course.
 Students will also read eight books of fiction.
 These books will be selected by the mentor in consultation with the individual student.
 Students will write eight 2-3 page double-spaced papers addressing each work from the writer's point of view, focusing on issues of craft.
-(Corequisite: CRWR 562)
+(Co-requisite: CRWR 562)

-CRWR 542 Mentorship II, Screenwriting (9 credits)
+CRWR 542 MENTORSHIP II, SCREENWRITING (9 CREDITS)

 A continuation of CRWR 541-- intensive study of screenwriting focusing on advanced techniques of dramatic structure, dialogue, characterization, and other elements of screenwriting.
 All instruction and discussion is revision-based.
-Students must submit four packets of fifteen pages of creative work each during the course.
-Students will also read at least eight screenplays and watch the films produced from those screenplays.
-These screenplays / films will be selected by the mentor in consultation with the individual student.
+Students must submit four packets of 15-20 pages of creative work each during the course.
+Students will also read 15-20 screenplays and watch the films produced from those screenplays.
+These screenplays/films will be selected by the mentor in consultation with the individual student.
 Students will write eight 2-3 page double-spaced papers addressing each work from the writer's point of view, focusing on issues of craft.
 (Co-requisite: CRWR 562)

-CRWR 661 Residency III (3 credits)
+CRWR 661 RESIDENCY III (3 CREDITS)